-Christiana Figueres and Brian Hoskins have decades of experience of understanding how human activity has influenced the natural world, and continue to pioneer ground-breaking solutions.
-Join them as they share crucial insights into some of humanity’s greatest challenges with broadcaster and journalist Tom Heap.
+Brian Hoskins and Corinne Le Quéré have decades of experience of understanding how human activity has influenced the natural world, and continue to pioneer ground-breaking solutions.
+In this event, they shared crucial insights into some of humanity’s greatest challenges with broadcaster and journalist Tom Heap.

-This event is the launch of You and the Planet, a series exploring global environmental issues with world-renowned speakers from science, business, politics and more.
+This event was the launch of You and the Planet, a series exploring global environmental issues with world-renowned speakers from science, business, politics and more.

-Watch the event live on YouTube and join the conversation at #YouAndThePlanet.
+Watch the recorded video on YouTube and join the conversation at #YouAndThePlanet.

 Sir Brian Hoskins has been a Professor of Meteorology at Reading for more than 35 years, and is also the Chair of the Grantham Institute for Climate Change and the Environment.
 His international roles have included being vice-chair of the Joint Scientific Committee for the World Climate Research Programme, President of the International Association of Meteorology and Atmospheric Sciences, and involvement in the 2007 IPCC international climate change assessment.
 He has also had important UK roles both as a member of the UK Committee on Climate Change and by playing a major part in the 2000 Report by The Royal Commission on Environmental Pollution that first proposed a 60% target for UK carbon dioxide emission reduction by 2050.